vartanbeno/xee/xee-qt/README.md

 # xee-qt

-There is a big xpath conformance suite, and this contains the test runner for it.
+There is a big [xpath conformance suite](https://github.com/w3c/qt3tests), of which we've added a copy under `vendor`, and this contains the test runner for it.

+You can install the test runner, but that makes it difficult to check immediately against changes in the codebase.
+The instructions here describe how to run the tests against the current state of the Xee project.
+We compile in `--release` mode as otherwise running the tests takes a long time.

 To check against regressions, run: